Ylianst/MeshCentral/docs/docs/meshcentral/SSLnletsencrypt.md

 }
 ```

-If you need further clarification to know what each of these settings are
+If you need further clarification to know what each of these settings are check out [the config template](https://github.com/Ylianst/MeshCentral/blob/master/meshcentral-config-schema.json).

 Then restart meshcentral and it will get a cert for you, the process will need to restart to apply the cert.